Objectives for Sonic Design Damping Feet

 Sonic Design Audiophile Damping Feet for Hi-Fi, AV (Home

-the surface may be quite hard.
-As a result, a resonance appears within or outside
+though the surface may be quite hard.
+As a result, a resonance appears within

-the loudspeaker's frequency range.
-Below this resonance frequency the loudspeaker
+or outside the loudspeaker's frequency range.
+Below this resonance frequency

-from the floor.
-The traditional approach has been to try to make the suspension
+The traditional approach has been to try to make the suspension so stiff that

-so stiff that the resonance might be placed above the audible range.
-This is one
+the resonance might be placed above the audible range.
+This is one of the basic

-of the basic ideas behind the use of "spikes".
-However, this approach does not
+ideas behind the use of "spikes".
+However, this approach does not work.
+The

-work.
-The resonance between the cabinet and the floor will not be any higher than
+resonance between the cabinet and the floor will not be any higher than the

 a hole in a concrete wall will be aware of after having experienced the resonance's